Sex segregation: Motivated by religion

-Education and socialization
+Sex segregation in practice

+In education

 Sex segregation is sometimes pursued through policy because it is thought to produce better educational outcomes.
 In some parts of the world, especially in Europe, where education is available to girls as well as boys, educational establishments were frequently single-gender.
 Such single-sex schools are still found in many countries, including but not limited to, Australia, the United Kingdom, and the United States.

 In the United States in particular, two federal laws give public and private entities permission to segregate based on sex: Title VII of the Civil Rights Act of 1964 and Title IX of the Educational Amendments of 1972.
 These laws permit sex segregation of contact sports, choruses, sex education, and in areas such as math and reading, within public schools.

 Studies have analyzed whether single-sex or co-ed schools produce better educational outcomes.
 Teachers and school environments tend to be more conducive to girls' learning habits and participation rates improve in single-sex schools.
 In developing countries, single-sex education provides women and girls an opportunity to increase female education and future labor force participation.
 Girls in single-sex schools outperform their counterparts in co-educational schools in math, average class scores for girls are higher, girls in single-sex math and science classes are more likely to continue to take math and science classes in higher education, and in case studies, boys and girls have reported that single-sex classes and single-sex teachers create a better environment for learning for both sexes.

 Critics of single-sex schools and classes claim that single-sex schooling is inherently unequal and that its physical separation contributes to gender bias on an academic and social basis.
-Single-sex schooling also limits the socialization between sexes that co-educational schools provide.
+Single-sex schooling also allegedly limits the socialization between sexes that co-educational schools provide.
 Coeducational school settings have been shown to foster less anxiety, have happier classrooms, and enable students to participate in a simulated social environment with the tools to maneuver, network, and succeed in the world outside of school.
 Even in co-ed schools, certain classes, such as sex education, are sometimes segregated on the basis of sex.
 Parallel education occurs in some schools, when administrators decide to segregate students only in core subjects.

 Segregation by specialization is also evident in higher education and actually increases with economic development of a country.
-Cambodia, Lao People's Democratic Republic, Morocco, and Namibia are countries with the least amount of gender segregation in tertiary studies while Croatia, Finland, Japan, and Lithuania have the most.
+Cambodia, Laos, Morocco, and Namibia are countries with the least amount of gender segregation in tertiary studies while Croatia, Finland, Japan, and Lithuania have the most.